Spectroscopy of hot-electron pair emission from a driven quantum dot: Two-particle simulation in 1d

 The potential landscape of the dot and its environment we consider is sketched in \Fig{fig_setting_1d}(a).
 With $V_0$ representing the conduction band bottom high above the Fermi sea, we envision the three gates defining the quantum dot to have a Gaussian-like effect on the potential landscape:

 The left Gaussian peak defines the left quantum dot `wall' of height $\Vdl$ at the reference coordinate $\xdl \equiv 0$ with width $\sdl$, and the right peak represents the exit barrier of height $\Vdr$ and width $\sdr$ at $\xdr$.
+The maximum of the resulting emission barrier with respect to the potential in the conductor $V_0$ at the initial time $t_0$ defines a characteristic energy scale of the potential and is indicated by $\delta E_\mathrm{b}$ in Fig.~\ref{fig_setting_1d}.
 The central, inverted Gaussian with constant width $\sdc$ but time-dependent depth $\Vdc(t)$ at $\xdc > \xdl = 0$ establishes a tunable potential well.
 At initial time $t_0 \equiv 0$, we choose $\Vdc(0) > 0$ such that a dot forms inside this potential dip, and confines two particles within the typical spatial dot range\footnote{Due to the slightly skewed potential, we choose 2 standard deviations to the left and 3 to the right.} $[0,\Ld = 5\sdc]$.
 The dip potential $\Vdc(t)$ is then raised until the particles are emitted into the flat channel right to the exit barrier, where we linearize $\Vdc(t) \approx \Vdc(0) - \vV t$ with corresponding ramp speed $\vV$.
 The latter approximation is appropriate if emission takes place during some small fraction of a periodic drive signal~\cite{Fletcher2019Nov} with an amplitude $A\sim V_0$, such that the only relevant transition energies $E$ lie close to the emission point, $|E-V_0|/A \ll 1$.

 We set up the system Hamiltonian by discretizing the potential landscape $V(x \geq 0,t)$ \BrackEq{eq_potential_landscape} into $R+1$ points defining $R$ equidistant real space intervals $\delx = L/R$ on some large, but finite length $L \gg \Ld$.
 Importantly, we explicitly model only the dynamics of the two particles initially occupying the dot.
 This relies on the assumption that for hot-electron emission with sufficient energy splitting between empty conductance and completely filled valence band, the latter appears to be nearly chargeless to the emitted electrons, apart from some overall screening effect.
 Hence fixing the total particle number to $2$, we obtain a Hilbert space spanned by the $(R+1)(2R+1)$ orthonormal, anti-symmetric states $\ket{r\sigma,r'\sigma'} = \PsiDag_{r\sigma}\PsiDag_{r'\sigma'}\Vac = -\ket{r'\sigma',r\sigma}$ in discrete positions $x_r = r\delx$, $r\in\cbrack{0,\dotsc,R}$ with spin-z projection $\sigma = \uparrow,\downarrow$.
 The particles are created from the vacuum $\Vac$ by the fermionic field operators $\PsiDag_{r\sigma}$ obeying the usual anti-commutation rules $\cbrack{\Psi_{r\sigma},\Psi_{r'\sigma'}} = 0$, $\cbrack{\Psi_{r\sigma},\PsiDag_{r'\sigma'}} = \delta_{rr'}\delta_{\sigma\sigma'}$.